Mainland Regional student organizes blood drive in Northfield

-Donating blood has always been something that Julianna Lubeck’s family takes part in.
+Donating blood has always been something Julianna Lubeck's family takes part in.

 “My grandmother (Nardinia Tomlinson) passed away right before I was born and she needed blood when she was sick, and the blood was there for her.
 My family donates in her memory so that the blood will be there when someone else’s grandmother or loved one needs it,” said the 17-year-old from Linwood.